 In case of a national emergency such as an earthquake, participants should follow the government or local authority's recommendations.
-The Slovak AFS office will immediately contact the students to provide any necessary help.
+The National AFS office will immediately contact the personal safety is much more important than any material belongings you might lose.